jakobzhao/geog595/02_cyber/readme.md

 * Andrew Feenberg,“Democratic [originally “Subversive”] Rationalization: Technology, Power, and Democracy,” revised version of an article in Inquiry, 35 (1992), pp. 301–322.
 Reprinted by permission of Taylor & Francis.

-* Emmanuel G. Mesthene.
-1967.
-The Social Impacts of Technological Changes.
-Published by The Johns Hopkins University Press on behalf of the Society for the History of Technology.

 ***Extending readings***